szabgab/slides/python/lists.md

 {id: exercise-dna-sequencing}

 * A, C, T, G are called bases or nucleotides
-* Given a sequence like **'ACCGXXCXXGTTACTGGGCXTTGT'** (nucleoids mixed up with other elements) return the sequences containing only ACTG orderd by length.
+* Given a sequence like **'ACCGXXCXXGTTACTGGGCXTTGT'** (nucleotides mixed up with other elements) return the sequences containing only ACTG orderd by length.
 * The above string can be split up to **['ACCG', 'C', 'GTTACTGGGC', 'TTGT']** and then it can be sorted to get the following:
 * Expected result: **['GTTACTGGGC', 'ACCG', 'TTGT', 'C']**